 The 5 Career Identity Shifts Every Professional Must Experience

-We talk about careers like they’re ladders.
+We talk about career identity shifts like they’re ladders.
 They’re not.
 They’re spirals — winding you back to familiar territory, only with a new level of awareness, value, and power each time.
 Careers don’t advance by position.
 They advance by identity.
-The professionals who grow aren’t the ones who climb the fastest — they’re the ones who evolve the deepest.
-Here are … Read More
+The professionals who grow aren’t the ones who climb the fastest — they’re the ones who evolve the deepest. … Read More

 What Biodiversity Can Teach Us About Career Growth